szabodavid9/react-twitch/README.md

-# ReactJS Twich
+# ReactJS Twitch

-This project was created with demonstration purpose.
+A simple recreation of TwitchTV with basic functionalities using ReactJS and Twitch public API.

 ## Install dependencies: